231002-AutoIoT/TrainerNotes/week2-qc.md

 Standard vs Extended?
 S: 11, Ext: 29, more data in extended CAN Frame - G (zia asked him to reexplain this several times over, he was very clear)
 CRC CRC Delimeter? - L
-print sum & avg of a list in python -
+print sum & avg of a list in python - missed returning values from his codes functions